AzizHachicha2000/AI-Deception-Detector/README.md

 This project consists of an intelligent web plateforme for detecting deception, it is based on unigrammes, bigrammes and naive bayes multinomial for classification.
-Check "Sherlock_holmes.pdf" for more details.
+Check "Report.pdf" for more details.